 In fact, most real estate crowdfunding platforms require you to hold shares for at least five years.
 You can usually sell shares back to them before then, but at a discounted price.

-The second difference is that the SEC regulates crowdfunded REITs differently than publicly-traded REITs.
-Crowdfunding platforms don’t need to return 90% of profits to shareholders each year, and can reinvest them to keep growing their portfolios.
+The second difference is that crowdfunding platforms don’t have to classify their investments as REITs.
+That means crowdfunding platforms don’t inherently need to distribute 90%+ of their profits back to investors each year, and have more flexibility to reinvest them to keep growing their portfolios.

 That can mean lower dividend yields, but it also means far greater potential for share price appreciation.

 Fundrise specializes in residential apartment buildings, although they also own some commercial properties and single-family rental properties.
 You can choose between several REITs, some more dividend-oriented and others more growth-oriented.
 In addition to owning properties directly, they also lend money against real estate for even more diversification.

 4. Real Estate Crowdfunding: Loans